Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Experimental Results

 \subsection{Experimental Results for DSCS I}

-In this section, we evaluate the performance of DSCS I. We take $p$ and $q$ to be 1024-bit large prime numbers for the security parameter $\lambda=112$.
+We take $p$ and $q$ to be 1024-bit primes such that $N=pq$ is a 2048-bit RSA modulus that provides 112-bit security.

-\paragraph{Storage Overhead}\quad The client (data owner) only needs to store her secret key and the metadata (the root-digest of the skip list outsourced to the server).
-This incurs a constant storage cost at the client side.
-On the other hand, the server needs to store, along with the data file, all the authentication information which includes the rank-based authenticated skip list and the authentication tags corresponding to the blocks of the data file.
-This accounts for a storage overhead for the server.

-The experimental results for storage overhead (with respect to the file size) are shown in Table~\ref{tab:storage_dscsI}.
-We observe that the percentage of additional storage cost remains almost constant with increasing file size when the block size $n'$ is fixed.
-Thus, the server bears a trivial storage overhead even after taking dynamic operations into consideration.
+\textbf{Storage Overhead}:\quad The client only needs to store her secret key and a metadata (the root-digest of the rank-based authenticated skip list) --- which incurs a constant storage cost.
+On the other hand, the server needs to store, along with the data file, all the authentication information including the skip list and the tags.
+This storage overhead is shown in Table~\ref{tab:storage_commn_dscsI}.
+We observe that, given a fixed block size $n'$, the percentage of additional storage remains almost constant as the file size increases.
+Thus, the server bears a trivial storage overhead even after supporting dynamic operations.

-\paragraph{Communication Cost}\quad The client and the server need to communicate with each other either during an audit or during updates like insertions, deletions and modifications.

-During an audit, the communication cost depends on the number of challenged blocks (i.e., $|Q|$) which is a small constant length query.
-In response to the challenge, the server sends proofs to the client for queried data blocks.
-The proof size in DSCS I depends on two factors: the size of a constant aggregated block (along with that of an aggregated tag) and the size of the skip-list proofs corresponding to the queried blocks.
-The second factor brings some variation in the proof size depending on the number of blocks queried.
-As we later compare the performance of DSCS I with that of~\cite{Sherman_IC}, we do not report the size of a block in the communication cost (similar to~\cite{Sherman_IC}).
-From Table~\ref{tab:commn_dscsI}, we observe that, in spite of having data dynamics, DSCS I consumes low communication bandwidth.
+\textbf{Communication Cost}:\quad During an audit, the communication cost depends on the number of challenged blocks (i.e., $|Q|$) which is a small constant.
+In response to $Q$, the server sends proofs to the client.
+The proof size depends on two factors: the size of a constant aggregated block (along with that of an aggregated tag) and the size of the skip-list proofs for the queried blocks.
+The second factor brings some variation in the proof size as the number of queried blocks changes.
+As we later compare the performance of DSCS I with that of~\cite{Sherman_IC}, we do not include the block size in the cost (similar to~\cite{Sherman_IC}).
+From Table~\ref{tab:storage_commn_dscsI}, we observe that, in spite of having data dynamics, DSCS I consumes low bandwidth.